WELCOME TO DAVID HEY'S COLLECTION

 Today countless thousands of ex-spotters still bear the emotional scars of abandoning their allegiance to steam during the 1960s.
 Many abstained from the hobby as a matter of principle, others in reluctant surrender, but whatever the reason the overall feeling was that as steam had outlived its usefulness, then so had our interest in trains - a view in which we managed to persist until the bitter finale came in August 1968, and just five steam locomotives were left: 3 Black 5s Nos 44781, 44871, 45110; a solitary 8F No 48448 and the last working 'Britannia' No 70013 Olver Cromwell.

-Take the enthusiast who bought two tickets for the last BR steam special.
+This reminds me of the story about a steam enthusiast who bought two tickets for the special train.
 As he settled into his seat by the window, another man asked if anyone was sitting in the seat opposite him.

 'No', he replied, 'the seat is empty….'

 'Really!' said the man surprised, 'Who in their right mind would buy a 15 guinea ticket and not use it?'